-Our primary goal is to reclaim the role of universities to address sexual violence policies and curriculum practices through evidence-based research that shows greater promise of reducing and preventing sexual violence than arbitrary and reactive, hastily thrown together policies.
-One of the objectives of our project is to engage students with influencing sector-partners to collaborate in developing creative curriculum content and informed policies that can be embedded in every aspect of curriculum and university life.
-We also seek to create public dialogues through our many art galleries, theatre companies, and incorporate social justice curriculum for professional students such as medicine, dentistry and engineering.
-We will also develop ways to educate young people as well as other stakeholders (teachers, parents, community) about responses to sexual violence and related topics such as sexual consent, healthy relationships, and social justice.
-We recognize that teachers and educators in schools, colleges, CEGEPs, universities and extra-curricular spaces have already developed many useful materials to teach these subjects.
-However, our approach is more ambitious and pragmatic, but highly feasible.
-It is only through an intense and focused effort to engage students, partners, academics and collaborators that we will make a dent in reducing rapidly spreading attitudes that accept sexual violence as a result of the Internet.
+The goal of IMPACTS is to reclaim the role of universities to address sexual violence policies and curriculum practices through evidence-based research that shows greater promise of reducing and preventing sexual violence than arbitrary and reactive, hastily thrown together policies.
+One of our objectives is to engage students with influencing sector-partners to collaborate in developing creative curriculum content and informed policies that can be embedded in every aspect of curriculum and university life.
+We recognize that teachers and educators in schools, colleges, CEGEPs, universities and extra-curricular spaces have developed many useful materials to teach these subjects.
 This section provides a list of existing resources and lesson plans developed by educators and service providers.

 - Beyond #MeToo: the film, the music videos, the workshop, and workshop materials